pjonsson/datacube-core/docs/about-core-concepts/index.rst

 The Open Data Cube is a collection of software designed to:

-* Index large amounts of Earth observation data, which can be stored on a file system or a cloud platform
+* Manage large amounts of Earth observation data, either stored on a file system or a cloud platform
 * Provide a :term:`Python` based :term:`API` for high performance querying and data access
 * Give scientists and other users easy ability to perform exploratory data analysis
-* Allow continental-scale processing of the stored data
+* Allow continental-scale processing of the managed data
-* Track the provenance of all the contained data to allow for quality control and updates
+* Track the provenance of all managed data to allow for quality control and updates

 The Open Data Cube software is based around the datacube-core_ library.
 In addition to this core library, there are a range of tools that can be installed on top to enable further capabilities, such as open web services or metadata exploration.

 All software in the Open Data Cube project family is released under the `Apache 2.0
 <https://github.com/opendatacube/datacube-core/blob/develop/LICENSE>`_ license.

 .. figure:: ../diagrams/f1.png
    :name: high-level-overview